Stefano Ricci and Fedor Lurie

 These results are definitely better with a percentage of good technical results of 88.4%, essentially comparable with the good clinical outcomes obtained in the published study and verified with the same very careful ECD exam.

-Unfortunately, to my knowledge, in literature there are not similar available long term prospective studies about the other therapeutic options to face with.
 The mean caliper of the treated trunks of the 190 patients who completed the 6 years follow up, measured with the patient standing, was 7.1 mm (DS 1.2, range 6-12) and the mean caliper measured 2 cm below the sapheno-femoral junction was 8.8 mm (DS 2.3, range 6-16).

 The multiple logistic regression analysis showed that diameters of the saphenous trunk or 2 cm below the junction major than 8 mm, were statistically significative risk factors for ECEF.